ChristopherAbram/AMLProject2020/README.md

 ## TODO
 1. Report!!!
-2. Compute error rate and impurity per epoch
+2. Compute error rate and impurity per epoch (DONE)
-    - We can then plot these metrics with respect to epochs
+    - We can then plot these metrics with respect to epochs (DONE)
 3. Run experiments for report (with current models)
 4. Reproduce the error rate table from table 2 or 3.
 5. Debug BalancedLDA